Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concepts/definitions.md

 The request body can be injected as a `Stream`, e.g. when implementing file uploads.
 This stream represents the processed request payload, so it will already be decompressed and not in a chunked format.
-Depending on the size of request body this will either be a stream backed by memory or by a file and is therefore well suited for very large payloads.
+Note that this stream can only be read once and is not seekable, as it is directly read from the wire.

 {{< tabs >}}